lpb3393/predicting_pneumonia/README.md

 # Conclusion

-The significant improvement in the CNN accuracy from 81% to 86% after data augmentation indicates a substantial enhancement in the model’s diagnostic capabilities for pneumonia from X-ray images.
+The significant improvement in the CNN accuracy ranged from 83% to 88% after data augmentation indicates a substantial enhancement in the model’s diagnostic capabilities for pneumonia from X-ray images.
 However, the increase in loss from 37% to 39% suggests that while the model is correctly identifying more cases, it is also making more errors on individual predictions.
 This could be due to the model becoming more sensitive and thus, more prone to false positives, or it may reflect the increased complexity of the augmented dataset.
 It’s crucial to analyze the types of errors contributing to the loss to ensure that the model’s improved accuracy translates into reliable and clinically useful predictions.
 But due to the nature of neural networks, the randomness will cause different results each time the model is run.
-The range of accuracy for this model has been between 80-88%, while the loss has been ranging from 35-50%.
+The range of accuracy for the final model has been between 83-88%, while the loss has been ranging from 35-50%.

 ## Limitations